signaldatascience/R-curriculum/interview-prep/questions.md

 * You're Uber and you want to design a heatmap to recommend to drivers where to wait for a passenger.
 How would you approach this?

-* You want to run a regression to predict the probability of a flight delay, but there are flights with delays of up to 12 hours that are really messing up your model.
-How can you address this?

 * How could you use GPS data from a car to determine the quality of a driver?

-* Given accelerometer, altitude, and fuel usage data from a car, how would you determine the optimum acceleration pattern to drive over hills?

 * How would you quantify the influence of a Twitter user?

 * You have 100 mathletes and 100 math problems.
 Each mathlete gets to choose 10 problems to solve.
 Given data on who got what problem correct, how would you rank the problems in terms of difficulty?

-* You have 5000 people that rank 10 sushi plates in terms of saltiness.
-How would you aggregate this data to estimate the true saltiness rank in each sushi?

-* Given data on congressional bills and which congressional representatives co-sponsored the bills, how would you determine which other representatives are most similar to yours in voting behavior?
-How would you evaluate who is the most Democratic?
-Most Republican?
-Most bipartisan?

-* How would you come up with an algorithm to detect plagiarism in online content?

 * You have data on all purchases of customers at a grocery store.
 Describe to me how you would program an algorithm that would cluster the customers into groups.
 How would you determine the appropriate number of clusters to include?